-- Remove all but 2-3 tbsp of fat from the sauce pan and place back over medium heat.
+- Remove all but 2-3 tablespoon of fat from the sauce pan and place back over medium heat.
 Add the diced red peppers and cook, stirring frequently until soft, about 3 minutes.
-Add the garlic, oregano, cumin, coriander, chili powder, 1 tsp salt, and black pepper.
+Add the garlic, oregano, cumin, coriander, chili powder, 1 teaspoon salt, and black pepper.
 Sauté, stirring constantly, for 1-2 minutes to toast the spices.

 - Add the chicken broth, turn the heat up to high, and bring to a boil.
 Add the potatoes, onions, and poblano peppers to the boiling broth and cook until the potatoes are tender, 8-10 minutes.

 - While the potatoes cook, reserve about 1 cup of the corn and put the rest in a blender with the cream and puree.

 - When the potatoes are tender, add the pureed corn and the whole corn kernels to the chowder.
 Turn the heat down to low and cook just until the corn is heated through, about 3 minutes.